 The global fishing industry has grown exponentially in the past decades.
 But just like other industries that have grown under “globalization”, it is dominated by transnational corporations, multilateral institutions, and trade blocs such as the WTO, EU, OECD, and TPPA that are hell-bent on imposing trade-related measures in their crusade against IUUF and overfishing.
 Measures […]

-In the last decades, Asia Pacific is witness to a growing number of closed autocratic regimes.
+Updated: September 2023 In the last decades, Asia Pacific is witness to a growing number of closed autocratic regimes.
 First featured in our Rise of Fascist Regimes series is the Philippines.
-Ferdinand “Bongbong” Marcos, Jr., son of the ousted dictator Marcos, became president through an election defined by gross deception campaigns and marred with anomalies, fraud, vote-buying and […]
+Ferdinand “Bongbong” Marcos, Jr., son of the ousted dictator Marcos, became president through an election defined by gross deception campaigns and marred with anomalies, […]

 The Asia-Pacific is facing the worst economic crisis since the 1980’s: the debt crisis, stagnant economy, and high inflation in basic commodities.
 But this crisis generates resistance among the working people across the region, even in the face of fascist regimes.